MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-admin-config-call-data.md

 1. Open **call insights** in Customer Service Insights.

-2. Select the settings icon on the top-right of the page and then select Settings.
+2. Select the settings icon on the top-right of the page and then select **Settings**.

     > [!div class="mx-imgBorder"]
     > ![Select settings option](media/ci-app-admin-select-settings.png "Select settings option")